Sections of Newry under water as flooding hits Northern Ireland

 Police have advised people to avoid Newry city.

-Just across the Irish border in Co Louth, a bridge close to Riverstown partially collapsed amid rising waters on the Cooley Peninsula, and there was flooding in Co Wexford.
+Just across the Irish border in Co Louth, a bridge close to Riverstown partially collapsed amid rising waters on the Cooley Peninsula, and there was flooding in the Rosslare area of Co Wexford.

 Newry resident Desy Heatley described the scenes as a “repeat of what happened here around 35 years ago”.